angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

   effective.
 - 1 :card[Volcanic Island] Finally it's a land that makes {R}.
 It helps cast our blast effects.
-Not much else to say though you could consider to bring it in as an additional "bad Island" in matchups where maybe you don't want Cavern.
+Not much else to say though you could consider to bring it in as an additional *bad Island* in matchups where maybe you don't want Cavern.

 :::row{variant=centered}
 - Surgical Extraction